sablier-labs/v2-core/README.md

 ## Background

-Sablier Lockup Protocol is a token distribution protocol used by DAOs and businesses for vesting, payroll, airdrops, and more.
+Sablier Lockup is a token distribution protocol that enables onchain vesting and airdrops.
 Our flagship model is the linear stream, which distributes tokens on a continuous, by-the-second basis.

 The way it works is that the sender of a payment stream first deposits a specific amount of ERC-20 tokens in a contract.
 Then, the contract progressively allocates the funds to the recipient, who can access them as they become available over